-In 1996 Doug Wilson, with Steve Wilkins, published Southern Slavery as it Was, which was subsequently pulled from publication in 2003 due to heavy plagiarism (see this World Magazine article).
-Since the plagiarism was restricted to Wilkin’s contribution, Doug edited the booklet, added some additional essays, and republished it in 2005 under the title Black & Tan: Essays and Excursions on Slavery, Culture War, and Scripture in America.
+In 1996 Douglas Wilson published Southern Slavery as it Was, co-authored with Steve Wilkins, then a board member of the League of the South(!).
+The booklet was subsequently pulled from publication in 2003 due to heavy plagiarism (see this World Magazine article).
+Since the plagiarism was restricted to Wilkin’s contribution, Wilson edited the booklet, added some additional essays, and republished it in 2005 under the title Black & Tan: Essays and Excursions on Slavery, Culture War, and Scripture in America.

-Dabney is possibly the most referenced figure in Doug’s book Black & Tan, including a number of positive citations directly from A Defense of Virginia.
+Dabney is possibly the most referenced figure in Wilson’s book Black & Tan, including a number of positive citations directly from A Defense of Virginia.

 Again Lucas, assessing modern approaches to the Civil War that rely on Dabney’s unreliable view: